AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 ### Automated user import

 User import process allows Learning Manager Administrator to fetch employee details from Salesforce and import them into Learning Manager automatically.
-This automation avoids the manual effort involved in creating CSV and uploading into Prime.
+This automation avoids the manual effort involved in creating CSV and uploading into Learning Manager.

 ### Auto Schedule